 Advocacy and Support Services

-HATC provides advocacy services for survivors of sexual assault and crime, aa well as for people affected by gun violence.
+HATC provides advocacy services for survivors of sexual assault and crime, as well as for people affected by gun violence.

 Our advocates are here to help with free, confidential services.
 Our free services include crisis assistance, support, medical and legal advocacy, brief supportive counseling, information, and referral.
 We can meet with you in our office, in the community, on the phone or through ZOOM.
-Call and let us know how we can help.
-206-744-1600.
-Our hours are 8:30 – 5:00; Monday – Friday.
+Call us at 206-744-1600 and let us know how we can help.
+Our hours are 8:30 AM – 5:00 PM PST.; Monday – Friday.
 If you call after hours, you will be given information to help you with next steps.

 We also work closely with the City of Seattle and King County around the issue of gun violence.
 For more information, click this link: Safer Summer Resources – King County.